 But therein might lay the silver lining.
-The Sixers aren't likely going to panic, but a loss in the first game of a series their heavily favored to win was surely a wake-up call.
+The Sixers aren't likely going to panic, but a loss in the first game of a series they're heavily favored to win was surely a wake-up call.

 "It's an eye-opener, if that's what you [want to] call it," Jimmy Butler said.
 "I'm telling you, we're going to be fine.
 We've got practice, we've got a day to recoup, then we'll be back on this same floor come Monday."

 Even for the most level-headed and optimistic, it's fair to be a little concerned.
 The team's issues from the regular season crept back up at times.

 The chief concern is still the health of Embiid.
 Embiid gave it a go, but didn't look right.
 He tried a knee brace during his pregame warm-up, but decided against wearing it during the game, saying it caused pain in his calf.